 Christian currently serves as Vice President, Global Interoperability and Specifications.
 Within this role, Christian oversees the management of Visa’s specifications for payment instruments, including contact and contactless card and terminal products, mobile payment solutions on both consumer and seller side, L3 testing and CA services as well as much of Visa’s participation within EMVCo.

 Christian has worked in the payments industry for 29 years, the last 21 years with Visa.

-Carey Ferro is a member of the EMVCo Board of Managers, representing Discover.
+Sophie Rainford is a member of the EMVCo Board of Managers, representing American Express.

 Carey is currently serving as Senior Principal of Industry Relations within the Innovation and Emerging Payments division of Discover Global Network.
 With close to 20 years of payments experience, she has managed various technology based strategic projects and teams across the globe from an issuing, acquiring, and network perspective.
 Since 2015, Carey has focused on driving payments industry evolution through various leadership positions within EMVCo, US Payments Forum, and PCI Security Standards Council.

 Carey holds a Bachelor of Science degree in Industrial Engineering from Arizona State University in the U.S.